Not Safe for Dogs

 What You Need to Know

-Cool Ranch Doritos specifically list onion powder as an ingredient making them more dangerous than plain chips.
-Regular exposure to even small amounts of onion powder accumulates in the bloodstream and causes hemolytic anemia.
+Cool Ranch Doritos specifically list onion powder and garlic powder as ingredients making them more dangerous than plain salted chips.
+Regular exposure to even small amounts of onion powder accumulates in the bloodstream and causes hemolytic anemia — the destruction of red blood cells.
 This is not a one-chip emergency but ongoing exposure is genuinely dangerous.

 Not sure what to do next?
 Read our emergency guide What to Do If Your Dog Eats Something Toxic